rafern/canvas-ui-wl/README.md

 ## Miscelaneous

-A component which disables given objects if the keyboard and/or mouse are in use in a UI root is also provided.
-The component is `canvas-ui-input-guard`
+A component which disables a component of 2 given objects if the keyboard and/or mouse are in use in a UI root is also provided.
+The component is named `canvas-ui-input-guard`.